 Underserved Communities within a Community: A Story that Challenges Assumptions

-The Partnership's Cultural Responsiveness Organizational Self-Assessment (CROS) tool will re-launch soon!
+The Partnership's Cultural Responsiveness Organizational Self-Assessment (CROS) tool is here!

 Last year, Maitri used the Partnership’s Cultural Responsiveness Organizational Self-Assessment (CROS) tool to meet the needs of underrepresented groups in the South Asian community.
 Are you ready to see where your team lands on the spectrum of cultural responsiveness?
 After reading about Maitri’s experience, explore the CROS tool for yourself!

 What was the challenge faced and what accounts for it?

 To engage under-represented organizations and leadership within the South Asian Community – Hindi, Nepali, and Urdu speaking groups and in order to elevate cultural responsiveness in serving LGBTQ survivors of domestic violence.